 700 reported 1873-S dollars may have all been left-over coins dated 1872-S. This possibility would

-identify the coin sent to the Assay Office as an example of the 1872-S, and would be the most
+identify the coin sent to the Assay Office as an example of the 1872-S. This could be the most

 plausible explanation of why no 1873-S dollar examples have surfaced in over 140 years.